- About the courses:

 We aim to make conditional offers that can be met in a variety of ways, but all with clearly demonstrated ability in Mathematics as a core element.
 The precise offer made will depend on the qualifications being taken by each applicant.
-Information about typical current offers
+Please check Information about typical current offers

 Does it matter whether I apply before or after October 15th?

-Not to us: we treat each application on its merits.
-Date of application is not one of our criteria.
+Not to us.
+We treat each application on its own merits, and the date of application is not one of our criteria.
 Applying very late in the UCAS season, though — close to the January deadline — is likely to be stressful for you!

 Why should I do a STEP or an AEA paper?

 Students planning on entering any of our degrees are strongly encouraged to take a STEP paper or an AEA paper, for reasons quite separate from our conditional offers.
 Mathematics at university is more complex and rigorous than mathematics in most schools.
 Any time that you spend preparing for such papers will help you with this transition.
 At the same time, after having practiced these harder questions, you should feel even more confident in answering standard A-level questions, thereby boosting your A-level performance.
 Last but not least, if you do very well on one or more of the STEP papers you may receive a reduced offer or even a Warwick Statistics Undergraduate Entrance Prize.

 What is an AEA paper and how can I prepare for it?

 Will I be interviewed?

 No. If you are offered a place you will be invited to take part in one of our offer-holder visit days.
-(Most likely to take place in March).
+Our offer-holder visit days typically take place in March of each year.

 After getting an offer: